 Why do some beads have less labradorescence than others?

-The intensity of labradorescence depends on the orientation of the lamellae relative to the bead's surface.
+The intensity of the labradorescence depends on the orientation of the lamellae relative to the bead's surface.
 In a spherical bead, different areas have different orientations: only areas with the lamellae at the correct angle will show the flash.
-This is a characteristic of the mineral, not a defect in quality.
+This is a characteristic of the mineral, not a quality defect.

 Is the bracelet one size fits all?

 Yes.
-The elastic thread adapts to most wrist sizes (circumference 16–21 cm).
+The elastic cord adapts to most wrist sizes (16–21 cm circumference).
 The number of beads varies between 18 and 22 units; the diameter of each bead is 10 mm ±0.5 mm.

-See also: mineral bracelets collection · labradorite cabochons.
+See also: mineral bracelet collection · labradorite cabochons.